Uber Eats Comparison

 Uber Eats allows delivery partners (drivers) to use their cars to pick up food from participating restaurants and deliver it to customers.
-Customers can use the app or Uber Eats website to find the food items they want, order them and track the order status from the prep work at the restaurant on through to the delivery.
+Customers can use the app or Uber Eats site to find the food they want, order and track the delivery status — from the prep work at the restaurant on through to the delivery.

 History of Uber Eats